"A SOUND OF THIS ERA" (Nextbop)

-Danny Jonokuchi is an American jazz trumpeter, composer, arranger, and music director based in New York City.
+Danny Jonokuchi is an American jazz trumpeter, composer, arranger, and music director based in New York City originally from Los Angeles.
 He is an active member of countless New York City based ensembles.
 His playing can be heard on dozens of studio recordings including radio broadcasts, musicals, television commercials, video games, and more.
 Danny is an international touring artist and has performed in the U.K., South Korea, Sweden, Germany, Italy, France, Spain, Holland, Switzerland, Croatia, and Belgium.

 "ALL I WANT" (2017) is his debut big band album with an all-star cast of NYC-based musicians.
 The album features over 20 instrumentalists and 2 vocalists on 8 original compositions and arrangements that pay tribute to the big band tradition.
 The album is now available for digital listening.

 Danny has performed at the Village Vanguard (NYC), Birdland (NYC), the North Sea Jazz Festival (Rotterdam, NL), The Bimhaus (Amsterdam, NL), The Jazz Bakery (Los Angeles), The Apollo Theater (Harlem), The Kimmel Center (Philadelphia), and J@LC Dizzy’s Club Cocoa Cola (New York).